djoshea/sphinxcontrib-matlabdomain/autoanysrc/README.rst

 Add autoanysrc to extensions list::

-    extensions = ['sphinx.ext.autodoc', 'sphinxcontrib.autoanysrc', ]
+    extensions = ['sphinxcontrib.autoanysrc', ]

 Example of usage::

-    .. autoanysrc:: directives
+    .. autoanysrc:: blabla
         :src: app/**/*.js
         :analyzer: js

 .. note::

-    directive argument not used now, but it required...
+    directive argument 'blabla' not used now, but it required by autodoc behaviour

 Where: